 TransCanada Corp (TRP)

-TransCanada is an energy company with major interests in gas and liquids pipelines.
+TransCanada (TSX:TRP) is an energy company with major interests in gas and liquids pipelines.
 Its most notable asset is the Keystone pipeline.
 And unless you’ve been living under a rock, you probably know the controversy the Keystone is causing.

 If you’re looking for dividends….